sorensen/tendon.js/readme.md

 * `tendon-publish` {String} list of model events to publish HTML changes to
 * `tendon-auto-render` {Boolean} flag to signal initial rendering call, use if the data already exists in the `context` and the page was not bootstrapped with content
 * `tendon-template` {String} jQuery selector for underscore template, if set this will be run with the provided `context` and set as the inner HTML
-* `tendon-set-value` {String} model attribute or method to be used as direct value
+* `tendon-set` {String} model attribute or method to be used as direct value
 * `tendon-set-attribute` {String} element attribute to assign value to, innerHTML is set if not specified
-* `tendon-listen-to` {String} jQuery selector to specify a child element(s) to listen for changes, instead of the current element
+* `tendon-listen` {String} jQuery selector to specify a child element(s) to listen for changes, instead of the current element
 * `tendon-uuid` {String} internally set UUID to identify source of HTML update events